 - Melt the cream cheese, unsalted butter, and milk in a double boiler until completely melted and smooth.
 Let chill to room temperature.

-- Meanwhile, preheat oven to 325F.
+- Meanwhile, preheat oven to 325F and position a rack on the lowest level.
 Spray an 8″ springform pan with non-stick cooking spray and wrap with two sheets of heavy duty foil.
 Place the pan in a 9×13″ baking dish.
 Set aside.

 - Separate the egg yolks from the egg whites.
 Once the cream cheese mixture is at room temperature, whisk in the egg yolks one at a time.
 Then whisk in the vanilla.